-2-3 credits of CINE 475 can be applied to this requirement.
-CINE 233 Contemporary Christian Songwriting and Producing 3 hours CINE 475 Field Experience 1-10 hours CINE 482 Advanced Production Workshop II 3 hours MUSI 110 Understanding Jazz 2 hours MUSI 180 Introduction to Music Technology 2 hours THEA 330 Stage Lighting and Sound 3 hours OR Up to 15 semester hours of coursework at the Contemporary Music Center Program in Nashville.
+Up to 6 credits of CINE 475 can be applied to this requirement.
+CINE 233 Contemporary Christian Songwriting and Producing 3 hours CINE 475 Field Experience 1-10 hours CINE 482 Advanced Production Workshop II 3 hours MUSI 180 Introduction to Music Technology 3 hours Up to 15 semester hours of coursework at the Contemporary Music Center Program in Nashville.
 Film and Video Production (24 hours) The study of the moving image incorporates cinema history, media criticism and elements of hands-on film production.
 Complete the following: